AbdulKalam21/awesome-nelua/README.md

 - [Lester](https://github.com/edubart/lester) - Lester is a minimal unit testing framework for Lua with a focus on being simple to use.

 ### Utility
-- [forkmoon](https://github.com/edubart/forkmon) - Watch for file changes and auto restart an application using fork checkpoints to continue the process (for quick live development).
 - [nelua-delc](https://github.com/edubart/nelua-decl) - C binding generator for Nelua using GCC Lua plugin.
 - [nldoec](https://github.com/edubart/nldoc) - Tool to generate documentation for Nelua source files.
-- [luamon](https://github.com/edubart/luamon) - Live development utility for Lua inspired by nodemon.
 - [blockly-nelua](https://github.com/Rabios/blockly-nelua) - Blockly that generates Nelua!.

 ### Resources